axibase/atsd/changelogs/2017_02/README.md

 ### Issue 3769
 --------------

-Fixed the `LOOKUP` function so that now it can accept series, metric, and entity tags.
+Fixed the `LOOKUP` function so that now it can accept series, metric, and entity tags as parameters.

 ```sql
 SELECT datetime, value, metric, metric.tags.digital_set